 Service Provider verification

-A defined process that allows the telephone authority to validate the service provider requesting a signed certificate is required.
+A defined process that allows the Telephone Authority to validate the service provider requesting a signed certificate is required.

+Editor’s Note: To be expanded

 Certificate updates/rotation best practices

 Consideration of impact of switching certificates and other certificate management impacts while there is in flight calls should be considered.
 Standard CRL techniques should be considered the initial preferred way of signaling the expiry of a certificate.
 OCSP techniques could be considered in the future.